katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 .. seealso::

    :ref:`community_documentation_contributions`
-       How to contribute to the Ansible documentation :ref:`testing_documentation_locally`
+       How to contribute to the Assible documentation :ref:`testing_documentation_locally`
-       How to build the Ansible documentation `irc.freenode.net <http://irc.freenode.net>`_
+       How to build the Assible documentation `irc.freenode.net <http://irc.freenode.net>`_
-       #ansible-docs IRC chat channel
+       #assible-docs IRC chat channel